Introduction

 Research Overview

 Despite the tremendous diversity of lipids within biological membranes, the fundamental principles governing their spatial organization and contribution to membrane function—the “code of biological membranes”—remain largely unexplored.
-Our laboratory aims to address this challenge by focusing on lipid metabolism and lipid transport.
+Our laboratory addresses this challenge by focusing on lipid metabolism and lipid transport.

 1. Mechanisms of Spatiotemporal Regulation of Membrane Lipids

-Enzymes responsible for lipid synthesis and degradation are tightly controlled in both their activity and localization.
-This ensures the appropriate distribution and quantity of lipids in the cell.
-However, the detailed mechanisms behind this regulation remain poorly understood.
-We focus on phosphoinositides, a functionally important group of lipids, to uncover how their metabolic regulation occurs at specific subcellular locations.
+Enzymes responsible for lipid synthesis and degradation are tightly controlled in both their activity and localization, ensuring proper composition and distribution of lipids in the cell.
+However, the underlying mechanisms remain poorly understood.
+We focus on phosphoinositides, a functionally important class of lipids, to uncover how their metabolism is regulated at specific subcellular locations.

-Regions where cellular and organelle membranes are closely apposed, known as membrane contact sites (MCSs), have emerged as critical hubs for lipid transport.
-Recent research indicates that various lipid transport protein families mediate inter-organelle lipid exchange via these contact sites.
-Furthermore, our studies suggest that lipid transport across MCSs plays a pivotal role in temporally and spatially regulating lipid metabolic pathways.
-By investigating these transport proteins, the specific lipid species they shuttle, and their associated metabolic and regulatory pathways, we aim to unveil a new membrane regulation mechanism mediated by inter-organelle lipid transport systems.
+Membrane contact sites (MCSs), where cellular membranes are closely apposed, have emerged as critical hubs for lipid transport.
+Recent studies have shown that multiple families of lipid transport proteins mediate inter-organelle lipid exchange via these contact sites.
+Furthermore, our studies suggest that lipid transport across MCSs plays a pivotal role in the spatiotemporal regulation of lipid metabolism.
+We aim to uncover fundamental mechanisms governing membrane organization by dissecting lipid transport proteins, their cargo selectivity, and the regulatory basis of inter-organelle lipid transport.

-Understanding Disease Mechanisms and Drug Discovery Related to Membrane Lipid Dysregulation
+2. Disease Mechanisms and Therapeutic Potential of Membrane Lipid Dysregulation

-Lipid transport systems at membrane contact sites are increasingly recognized as key regulators of physiological processes such as signal response, neuronal development, and pathogen life cycles.
+Lipid transport systems at membrane contact sites are increasingly recognized as key regulators of physiological processes including signaling, neuronal development, and pathogen life cycles.
 Dysfunction of these systems is associated with a range of diseases and infections.
-We seek to elucidate these mechanisms at the molecular, cellular, and organismal levels to better understand how lipid transport between organelles affects physiological functions and contributes to disease pathogenesis.
-Our ultimate goal is to leverage this knowledge for therapeutic development.
+We aim to elucidate these mechanisms at the molecular, cellular, and organismal levels to understand how inter-organelle lipid transport contributes to physiology and disease, with the ultimate goal of enabling therapeutic development.

-Lipids are not directly encoded by genes and are inherently difficult to manipulate, which has delayed the development of research tools in this field.
-In particular, imaging tools capable of visualizing and quantifying the intracellular localization and dynamics of lipids are crucial for understanding lipid function but remain underdeveloped.
-We are working to create such tools, enabling the real-time, high-resolution analysis of lipid behavior in living cells.
-These tools will also contribute to identifying and understanding the lipid-related abnormalities involved in various diseases.
+Unlike proteins, lipids are not directly encoded by genes and are inherently difficult to manipulate, which has hindered methodological advances in this field.
+In particular, imaging tools for visualizing and quantifying lipid localization and dynamics in living cells are crucial for understanding lipid function but remain underdeveloped.
+We develop imaging and analytical tools to visualize and quantify lipid dynamics in living cells, enabling real-time, high-resolution analysis of lipid behavior.
+These tools will also facilitate the identification and characterization of lipid dysregulation in disease contexts.